winter-cardinal/winter-cardinal-ui/docs/cheatsheet/all-in-one.md

 ## Basics

 Almost of all the UI classes including [DButton](../api/classes/ui.dbutton.html) inherits [DBase](../api/classes/ui.dbase.html).
-Therefore, the `DBase` constructor options, properties and methods are also available in them.
+Therefore, the `DBase` constructor options, properties and methods are also available for them.
 This section gives basics of UI classes.
 Namely, how to use the `DBase`.